webpy/webpy.github.com/docs/0.3/tutorial.md

 and delete the line setting name.
 Now visit `/Joe` and it should say hello to Joe.

-If you wish to learn more about web.py templates, visit the <a href="/docs/0.3/templetor">templetor page</a>.
+If you wish to learn more about web.py templates, visit the [templetor page](/docs/0.3/templetor).

 <h2 id="forms">Forms</h2>